Brad Jacobs, Canada falls to Scotland in semifinal, will take on China in third-place game at worlds | TSN

 Jacobs, Canada falls to Scotland in semifinal, will take on China in third-place game at worlds

-MOOSE JAW - Canada will settle for an appearance in the bronze-medal game at the BKT World Men's Curling Championship.
+MOOSE JAW - There will be a new champion at the BKT World Men's Curling Championship this year.
+And it won't be Canada.

-Brad Jacobs and his Calgary-based team dropped a 7-4 semifinal decision to Scotland's Bruce Mouat on Saturday at the Temple Gardens Centre.
+Brad Jacobs dropped a 7-4 decision to Scotland's Bruce Mouat in semifinal play Saturday at the Temple Gardens Centre.
+Mouat, who eliminated defending champ Niklas Edin of Sweden in a morning qualifier, will play Switzerland's Yannick Schwaller for the gold medal.

-Rather than draw for a single to play an extra end, Canada went for the win by trying an angle-raise triple takeout.
-The Canadian stones spilled out and Scotland stole two for the victory.
+Down one with hammer in the 10th end, Jacobs tried an angle-raise triple-takeout for the win rather than draw for the tie and an extra end.
+The Canadian rocks spilled out and Scotland stole two for the victory.

-"We were close," Jacobs said.
-"We fought and battled all the way to the end."
+"We fought, we battled, we tried," said Jacobs.
+"They were better than us today.
+But we're going to regroup here and come out and try to get ourselves on the podium and get a bronze medal."

-Canada will play China's Xiaoming Xu in the third-place game on Sunday.
-Scotland will play Switzerland's Yannick Schwaller for gold.
+Jacobs and his third-ranked team of Marc Kennedy, Brett Gallant and Ben Hebert will play China's Xiaoming Xu in the third-place game.

 A Scotland deuce in the second end was sandwiched between Canada forces.
 Two blanks followed ahead of an interesting sixth end.

 Mouat had a chance to sit three but his hit-and-stick rolled just out of the rings.
-Jacobs had his final rock roll out and Mouat's soft-weight hit for three generated just a pair.
+Jacobs' final rock rolled out and Mouat's soft-weight hit for three generated just a pair.

 The host team brought the sellout crowd of about 4,200 to its feet in the seventh end with a highlight-reel double-takeout to tie the game.